ykashou/ts-auth-hub/SEEDING.md

 # Database Seeding Guide

 ## Overview
-AuthHub includes automatic database seeding that runs when the app starts with an empty database.
-This ensures that when deployed, users automatically have all default services configured and ready to use.
+AuthHub includes **automatic per-user database seeding** that runs when each user registers or logs in for the first time.
+This ensures that every user automatically has their own isolated set of 7 default services configured and ready to use.

-## Automatic Seeding (Recommended)
+## Automatic Per-User Seeding

-**The app automatically seeds the database on first startup!**
+**Services are automatically created for each user on first registration/login!**

-When you deploy or start your app for the first time:
+When a new user registers or logs in for the first time:
-1. The app checks if services exist in the database
+1. The auth system detects this is a new user
-2. If the database is empty, it automatically runs the seed script
+2. Automatically runs the seed script for this specific user
-3. All 7 production services are created with unique secrets
+3. Creates 7 default services (Git Garden, Iron Path, etc.) belonging to that user
+4. Each service gets a unique secret (sk_* format)
-4. Secrets are logged to the console (save them immediately!)
+5. Secrets are logged to the console for that user's seeding
-5. The app starts normally
+6. User can immediately see and manage their services

-**No manual commands needed!** Just deploy and the services will be there.
+**No manual commands needed!** Each user gets their own isolated services automatically.

+### User Isolation

+**Important:** Services are user-specific:
+- Each user has their own isolated set of services
+- User A's services are completely separate from User B's services
+- Users can only view, edit, and delete their own services
+- Service secrets are unique per user per service

-### Viewing Secrets After Deployment
+### Viewing Secrets After Seeding

-When you deploy, check your deployment logs immediately after startup.
-You'll see:
+When a new user registers, check your server logs to see their secrets:
 ```
-📦 Database is empty, running auto-seed...
-🌱 Starting database seeding...
+🌱 Starting database seeding for user abc-123-def...
 ✅ Created service: "Git Garden"
    Secret: sk_abc123...
 ...
-✨ Database seeding completed!
+✨ Database seeding completed for user!
 ```

-**Save these secrets immediately!** They're only shown once in the logs.
+**Note:** Secrets are only shown once in the logs during creation!

 ## Manual Seeding (Alternative)